Telonof/TuneinCrew/README.md

 > If on Linux: When it asks for the location of the FDP file inside a wine drive, provide the path wine would use to get to that FDP file.
 For example, if it is located at /home/user/project/Radio_AAAA.fdp and in your wine prefix /home/user is mounted to D in dosdrives, then write D:/project/Radio_AAAA.fdp.

 4. Take the .zip file generated where the XML is located and install it as a mod in PitCrew.

+## Credits

+A massive thank you goes to **Guki92** for figuring out and implementing radio stations into the game, and also with testing this tool for many hours catching a lot of my mistakes.